Scheduled MonumentsEnglandChartley Castle, Chartley Old Hall and associated water control systems including garden remains

 Chartley Castle, Chartley Old Hall and associated water control systems including garden remains is a scheduled monument protected by Historic England under reference 1011192.
 View the official record →

-Chartley Castle is a Norman motte-and-bailey fortress located near Staffordshire, built in the late eleventh century as part of the post-Conquest feudal settlement.
+Chartley Castle is a Norman motte-and-bailey fortress located near Staffordshire, established in the eleventh century as a stronghold of the Ferrers family.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011192.

 Chartley Castle, Chartley Old Hall and associated water control systems including garden remains is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011192.